USING RESOURCES WISELY

 HOW CAN WE USE RECYCLED WATER?

 The main use of recycled water is irrigation of crops and large landscaped areas such as golf courses, athletic fields, commercial and industrial parks, and cemeteries.
 More recently, its uses include process water for industry, wildlife habitat enhancement, residential landscapes, fountains and more.
 Recycled water is transported in your community through a system of purple pipes, completely separate from your drinking water and wastewater systems.
-Learn more about how recycled water may be used.

 THE BENEFITS OF USING RECYCLED WATER: